 My younger daughter stopped wearing pink – and dresses – when she was six and declared that she didn’t like pritzy girls.
 I knew exactly what she meant.
 Pretty, ditsy princesses.
-Preening, and pancing, with tosses of ribbon-plaited hair like the My Little Pony toys that they played with in the late 80s
+Preening, and pancing, with tosses of ribbon-plaited hair like the My Little Pony toys that were all the rage in the late 80s.

 Every Saturday I took my two small daughters to ballet lessons in a mirrored room full of girls in pink leotards and pale pink ballet shoes, pink hairbands and sometimes even ballerina pink painted fingernails.
 But when Anna was cast as a rag doll instead of a bunny rabbit in the end-of-year production, she refused to ever go back.

 So why are young girls and older women drawn to pink?
-Does pink signal fragility, a state of unreadiness like unfurled petals and under-ripe peaches, and a waning of fruitfulness like shrivelling leaves and moldering plums.
+Does pink signal fragility, a state of unreadiness like unfurled petals and under-ripe peaches and, later, a waning of fruitfulness like shrivelling leaves and moldering plums.
 Perhaps it says, “Look after me, take care of me, protect me.”
-Or maybe it’s the other way round: we wear pink because we can afford to be delicate and vulnerable; we don’t yet, or we no longer, need to hide our sexuality in loose black hoodies that let us pass unnoted and unnoticed in the street.
+Or maybe it’s the other way round: we wear pink because we can afford to be delicate and vulnerable; we don’t yet, when we’re young; or we no longer, when we’re quite a bit older, need to hide our sexuality in loose black hoodies that let us pass unnoted and unnoticed in the street.
 We don’t expect to be wolf-whistled or leered at, we’re not driven by our physiology to put our fertility on display.
 I’m always especially surprised as well as shocked to hear that a woman of seventy or eighty has been the object of a sexual crime or rape.
 Doesn’t age confer immunity to sexual interest just as childhood should?

 These stretches of life either side of the reproductive years are simpler and less complicated.
 Like the simple tradition in Japan of walking and picnicking under the pink cherry blossom when it’s in flower.
 Beautiful in itself, the blossom is a sign that winter is over, spring has begun.
 And when the blossom falls, it showers down on the lawn like a snowfall of gentle caresses from above before it browns around the edges and decays.